flow-php/flow/README.md

 ## Schema Validation

 Before loading data to sink it might be a good idea to validate it against the schema.
-Row Schema needs to come a definition for each entry in Row, definition is created from:
+Row Schema is built from Entry Definitions, each definition is created from:

 * entry - name of entry
 * type - type of entry (class string)